BNSD Inter College

 Bishambhar Nath Sanatan Dharam Inter College is an intermediate college in Chunniganj, Kanpur, India.
 It educates students up to class XII.
 It was founded in 1939.
 The college provides education in Science, Commerce, Arts and other subjects.
-Siddha Nath Gupta (S.N.
-Gupta) is the principal and is in office from 1 April 2022.
+Amar Singh Chauhan is the principal and is in office from 1 April 2023.

 It is named after Rai Bhadur Bishambhar Nath who was an industrialist, banner, freedom fighter and social worker.
 He devoted his life to the cause of national integration, and to the spread of the Gandhian way of life.